Common Career Mistakes and How to Avoid Them

 - Attend professional meetings

-- Join online forums related to your subject
+- Join online forums related to your field

-- Volunteer for work in the organization
+- Volunteer for organizational work

 - Participate in employee resource groups